YasCoMa/predprin/readme.md

-# PredPPI
+# PredPrIn

 Scientific workflow to predict protein-protein interactions based in a combined analysis of multiple protein characteristics.

 ## Summary
-PredPPI is a scientific workflow to predict Protein-Protein Interactions (PPIs) using machine learning to combine multiple PPI detection methods of proteins according to three categories: structural,  based on primary aminoacid sequence and functional annotations.<br>
+PredPrIn is a scientific workflow to predict Protein-Protein Interactions (PPIs) using machine learning to combine multiple PPI detection methods of proteins according to three categories: structural,  based on primary aminoacid sequence and functional annotations.<br>

-PredPPI contains three main steps: (i) acquirement and treatment of protein information, (ii) feature generation, and (iii) classification and analysis.
+PredPrIn contains three main steps: (i) acquirement and treatment of protein information, (ii) feature generation, and (iii) classification and analysis.

 (i) The first step builds a knowledge base with the available annotations of proteins and reuses this base for other prediction experiments, saving time and becoming more efficient.

 (ii) The feature generation step involves several evidence from different classes, such as: Gene Ontology (GO) information, domain interaction, metabolic pathway participation and sequence-based interaction.
 For the GO branches, we made a study to evaluate the best method to calculate semantic similarity to enhance the workflow performance.
-This step can be easily modified by adding new metrics, making PredPPI flexible for future improvements.
+This step can be easily modified by adding new metrics, making PredPrIn flexible for future improvements.

 Finally, (iii) in the third step, the adaboost classifier is responsible for predicting the final scores from the numerical features dataset, exporting results of performance evaluation metrics.